Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 Befriend and gain the trust of the child’s immediate family.

-The goal of the child predator is to get easier access to the child.
-Here’s the thing: Your friends and family will love the emotional predator, they will only see the good side of them while you get exposed to their manipulative side.
+The goal of the child predator is to gain easier access to the child.
+Here’s the thing: your friends and family will love the emotional predator.
+They will only see the good side of them while you get exposed to their manipulative side.

 During my relationships, I was emotionally abusive.
-I had several of the components of emotional abuse and manipulation and control.
+I had several components of emotional abuse, manipulation, and control.
 Let’s put it this way: I wasn’t always the best person to be around.

-But one of the things I did was make friends with all my girlfriend’s friends, so they would love me.
-They had all these nice things to say about me so when my girlfriend got mad at me, her friends would convince her that I was a nice guy.
+But one of the things I did was make friends with all my girlfriend’s friends so that they would love me.
+They had all these nice things to say about me, so when my girlfriend got mad at me, her friends would convince her that I was a nice guy.

-And that was a game that I didn’t even know I was playing.
-I was just showing up with my people-pleasing-inauthentic-friendly-smiling face all the time self and they never saw the real me; the vulnerable me; the fearful me.
+That was a game that I didn’t even know I was playing.
+I was just showing up with my people-pleasing, inauthentic, friendly, smiling face all the time, and they never saw the real me, the vulnerable me, the fearful me.
 They only saw the me that I put out there.

-And that was part of the control cycle that I had set up in my relationships.
-And I didn’t even know I was doing it.
+That was part of the control cycle that I had set up in my relationships.
+I didn’t even know I was doing it.
 But it worked.
 It really worked.

 Unfortunately.

-Because what happened is that all my girlfriend’s friends loved me, which added to the abuse.
+Because what happened is that all my girlfriends’ friends loved me, which added to the abuse.
 My girlfriend got more and more jaded by my behavior, and her friends were no help to her.
-They simply couldn’t see what she saw in me so they didn’t see anything wrong.
-Because emotional abuse is often insidious, we can’t tell it’s happening.
+They simply couldn’t see what she saw in me, so they didn’t see anything wrong.
+Emotional abuse is often insidious, so we can’t tell it’s happening.

 In every relationship I’ve had, my girlfriend has left me.
 When they leave, their friends support them but are still surprised that she left me.